The ubiquitous orchid: A pandemic project with surprises

 If you do get new flowers, you may be in for a surprise.
 Some growers inject dye into orchid stems to get them blooming bright blue, yellow, orange or green.
 Those dyed orchids rebloom white.

-Whatever color your new blooms are, Hachadourian says the “take-home message” is a good one: “People are reblooming their orchids more than once.”
+Whatever color your new blooms are, Hachadourian said that the “take-home message” is a good one: “People are reblooming their orchids more than once.”

 Typically, this is the time of year that botanical gardens host orchid shows, but many have been cancelled because of the pandemic.
 The New York Botanical Garden is doing a limited “Spotlight on Orchids” show through April 4 instead of its usual extravaganza.